-- Use language that is appropriate to the age and abilities of the client. - Use language that is appropriate to the linguistic and cultural background of the client. - Ensure that the client can hear sufficiently to participate in the discussion.
-Provide accommodations as necessary, such as assistive listening devices (e.g., Pocketalker), supplementary written information, adequate lighting, and a quiet environment. - Provide alternative methods of communication for clients whose competence to provide consent may be masked by a communication disorder. - Provide visual aids throughout the discussion to support conversation, accommodating for any visual difficulties. - Encourage the client to paraphrase the discussion to confirm comprehension. - Provide the client with sufficient time to process the information and ask any questions.
-In some instances, it may be helpful to allow the client to contact you following the session to review any issues or ask about issues that did not come up during the initial session. - Consider whether you need to verify that the client has demonstrated comprehension after each component has been presented, to minimize the effect of memory difficulties. - Encourage the client to allow others to participate in these discussions for support but ensure that the discussion is targeted to the client.
-It is the client who must ultimately make the informed decisions regarding the services offered. - Provide communicatively accessible handout information following the discussion to allow the client to review the material in their own environment and own time.
-This material should reflect a level of complexity that matches the client's cognitive skills.
+- Identify the communication needs of the client in the areas of understanding, expressive communication, assistance with decision making, accommodations required, etc. - Use language that is appropriate to the age and abilities of the client.
+Provide communication supports as needed (e.g., eliminating jargon, using a slowed rate of speech, using language that is within the person's lived experience). - Provide alternative methods of communication for clients whose competence to provide consent may be masked by a communication disorder. - Use language that is appropriate to the linguistic and cultural background of the client. - Ensure that the client can hear sufficiently to participate in the discussion.
+Provide accommodations as necessary, such as assistive listening devices (e.g., Pocketalker), supplementary written information, adequate lighting, access to professional interpreters, and a quiet environment. - Provide visual supports throughout the discussion to support conversation and facilitate understanding of information, accommodating for any visual difficulties. - Encourage the client to paraphrase the discussion to confirm comprehension. - Provide the client with sufficient time to process the information and ask any questions.
+In some instances, it may be helpful to allow the client to contact you following the session to review any issues or ask about issues that did not come up during the initial session. - Consider whether you need to verify that the client has demonstrated comprehension after each component has been presented, to minimize the effect of memory difficulties. - Determine if any accompanying persons have specific support roles (e.g., communication assistance, informal decision supporter).
+Determine what, if any, information that the client wants shared with any support person(s).
+Ensure that the discussion is targeted to the client.

-- Structure the dialogue to allow the client every opportunity to ask questions and add perspectives to the discussion.
-Techniques to facilitate this may include: - a) Numerous direct ("What do you think?") and indirect ("I wonder what you are thinking") invitations to participate in the discussion; and - b) Pausing frequently for sufficient durations to allow an unsure or reluctant client the opportunity to participate and ask questions. - Use techniques to support communication, such as: interactive drawing; pointing to relevant pictorial or symbolic representations; pointing to key words provided; gesturing; age-appropriate play activity or enactment; and use of yes/no responses. - Allow the client to express their understanding of the assessment and intervention alternatives at each stage of the discussion (e.g., present each option visually and allow the client to indicate what was understood using their preferred communication modality).
+- Provide communicatively accessible handout information following the discussion to allow the client to review the material in their own environment and own time.
+This material should reflect a level of complexity that matches the client's cognitive skills. - Structure the dialogue to allow the client an opportunity to ask questions and add perspectives to the discussion.
+Techniques to facilitate this may include: - a) Numerous direct ("What do you think?") and indirect ("I wonder what you are thinking") invitations to participate in the discussion; and - b) Pausing frequently for sufficient durations to allow an unsure or reluctant client the opportunity to participate and ask questions. - Use techniques to support communication, such as interactive drawing, pointing to relevant pictorial or symbolic representations, pointing to key words provided, gesturing, age-appropriate play activity or enactment, or the use of yes/no responses. - Allow the client to express their understanding of the assessment and intervention alternatives at each stage of the discussion (e.g., present each option visually and allow the client to indicate what was understood using their preferred communication modality).